simbo/mocking-spongebob/README.md

 # Mocking Spongebob

-This is a simple single-page application that lets you create a "Mocking Spongebob" meme.
+A simple SPA that lets you create a "Mocking Spongebob" meme.

 It uses vite and vanilla js.